CTA Group

 Lastly, the dismissal button should be used for moving backward, a good example is a “Cancel” or “Going Back” button.

-The dismissal button
+dismissal button

-The dismissal button
+dismissal button

 Dangerous actions